 - Drivers are not allowed top use DVD players, videos or internet screens.

-» You are not allowed to use radar speed checking devices which can be part of or separate to GPS systems, the fines are heavy if you are caught using this type of device.
+- You are not allowed to use radar speed checking devices which can be part of or separate to GPS systems.

 Enforcing the Laws!

 The local police ( Policia Local ) are responsible to maintaining order on a local scale in and around the municipal boundaries of each town or city.
 This force also deals with pretty crime and general low level law enforcement along with other municipal duties.

 They use very well equipped vehicles, powerful bikes, 4 x 4s, helicopters and high powered speed boats to carry out their duties to the max.